 This post contains Amazon affiliate links.

 Like our first book, the goal of this LEGO® project book is to inspire kids to get creative with the bricks they already have.
-While I was writing the first book I honestly had doubts – will kids really want to use a book with instructions that don’t match any specific set?
+While I was writing my first book (Awesome LEGO Creations with Bricks You Already Have), I honestly had doubts – will kids really want to use a book with instructions that don’t match any specific set?
 Will they use our ideas as a springboard to build their own LEGO® creations?
 The answer to both has been a resounding YES!
 I have been so encouraged by the feedback from our first book!

 Here are some of the things I’ve heard: